×

 All about Teschenite and Jaspillite Properties

 Know all about Teschenite and Jaspillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Jaspillite belongs to Sedimentary Rocks.Texture of Teschenite is Phaneritic whereas that of Jaspillite is Banded, Trellis.
 Teschenite appears Veined and Shiny and Jaspillite appears Banded and Glassy.
-The luster of Teschenite is not available while that of Jaspillite is earthy.
+The luster of Teschenite is while that of Jaspillite is earthy.
 Teschenite is available in dark grey to black colors whereas Jaspillite is available in red, reddish brown colors.
 The commercial uses of Teschenite and Jaspillite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones.